 Robert was called to the Bar in 1996 and is a member of Gray’s Inn.

-University College, London, BA (Hons), Upper Second in Latin and Greek
+University College, London, BA (Hons), Upper Second in Greek and Latin

-Robert has a wide civil practice specialising in the areas of commercial litigation, company, chancery, insolvency and tax.
-His previous career in the City as an institutional fund manager for a major UK Life Assurance company has equipped him with a strong foundation and perspective for this practice.
+Robert has a wide civil practice for which his previous career in the City as an institutional fund manager for a major UK Life Assurance company provided a strong foundation.
 He is ever-alert to the needs of the client and the practicalities of the case.

 He acts for solicitors, trust practitioners and accounting firms and directly for members of the public, through the Public Access Scheme.

 Robert has for several years been instructed also in personal injury cases, including credit hire, by both major insurance companies and firms of solicitors.